UK Conservatives lose 2 elections in blow to Boris Johnson

 “I will, as always, remain loyal to the Conservative Party,” he said, without offering an endorsement of Johnson.

+Former Conservative leader Michael Howard, who like Johnson was a strong backer of Britain’s exit from the European Union, urged the party to remove him as leader.

+“The party, and more importantly the country, would be better off under new leadership,” Howard told the BBC.

-The prime minister was 4,000 miles (6,400 kilometers) away at a Commonwealth summit in Rwanda as the results were announced.
+The prime minister was 4,000 miles (6,400 kilometers) away at a Commonwealth summit in Rwanda as the drama unfolded.

 The electoral tests came as Britain faces the worst cost-of-living crisis in a generation, with Russia’s war in Ukraine squeezing supplies of energy and food staples at a time of soaring consumer demand while the coronavirus pandemic recedes.